Learn about the holiday of Ramadan and when observances begin for 2017.

 |2018||Tuesday, May 15 at sundown|

-Dates according to The Fiqh Council of North America.
+Dates according to The Fiqh Council of North America and reflect North America regions only.

 If you observe Ramadan, please share your traditions below!